elliotperviz/cmms/ssh.md

 sudo apt install ssh-copy-id
 ```

-Once you have generated your key, simply run:
+With `ssh-copy-id` and your generated SSH key, simply run:

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519.pub your_username@postel.felk.cvut.cz
 ```

-If you renamed your key, you should specify the specific `~/.ssh/<keyname>.pub`.

 This will: